 Hello Gainesville and Gainesville ExPats!

-The October 2014 issue of the Gainesville Iguana is now available online, and it’s got lots of good stuff (election recommendations, Hunter S. Thompson, The Fest, and more!).
+The November/December 2014 issue of the Gainesville Iguana is now available online, and it’s got lots of good stuff (election recommendations, Hunter S. Thompson, The Fest, and more!).
 You can also pick the issue up at any of our distribution spots, which you can find here.

 by Joe Courter